1.0 Purpose: To lay down the procedure for the operation and cleaning of lyophilizer.

 7.1.1 Access level:

-7.1.2 The Machine Lyofast 15 is having four levels of passwords for the various activities of the lyophilizer:
+7.1.2 The Machine Lyofast 15 has four levels of passwords for the various activities of the lyophilizer:

 7.1.3 Switch on the PC of the SCADA system.